MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Ablation Study

-However, perhaps surprisingly, we find that combining DSM with MCLR does not yield performance improvements.
-As shown in~\Cref{fig:ablation_DSM_beta}, adding an explicit DSM term consistently harms the best achievable performance.
-Concretely, we fine-tune an EDM2-S base model on ImageNet-$64\times64$ using the following objective with varying $\beta$:
+In this section we demonstrate the effect of combining (i) DSM and (ii) a KL-style loss with MCLR.
+Concretely, we fine-tune SiT-XL/2 (with REPA) base model $\mathcal{D}_\text{ref}(\cdot)$ on ImageNet-$256\times256$ using the following objectives respectively with $\beta=1$:

-Empirically, as shown in~\Cref{fig:ablation_DSM_beta}, increasing $\beta$ leads to slower convergence and degrades both FD\textsubscript{DINOv2} and Inception Score.
-As a result, throughout the paper we fine-tune diffusion models using the MCLR regularization alone.
-This choice not only yields strong empirical performance but also simplifies hyperparameter tuning, as MCLR introduces only a single hyperparameter, i.e., the learning rate.
+where~\eqref{KL regularized MCLR appendix} is an approximation of the KL-regularized MCLR in~\eqref{KL+MCLR objective main text}.
+While the KL loss is, in principle, defined over samples generated by the reference model, we approximate it using real data for simplicity.

+The results of fine-tuning using~\eqref{DSM regularized MCLR in appendix !!},~\eqref{KL regularized MCLR appendix} and MCLR regularization only are presented in~\Cref{fig:SiT DSM KL ablation}.
+Note that while optimizing MCLR alone can lead to a better best case FD\textsubscript{DINOv2}, adding DSM or KL loss can improve the trade-off curves, in which case the performance of MCLR is comparable to CFG.